Pune bank takes 'possession' of NCP MLA Munde's flat over dues

 "In one loan account in which the original amount was Rs 1 crore, there is an outstanding of Rs 24 lakh and in the other account of Rs 75 lakh, the outstanding is Rs 46 lakh (total Rs 70 lakh)," he said.
 The official said the due date for clearing the Rs 1 crore loan got over in October 2016 and for the second account of Rs 75 lakh, the due date got over in May 2018.

 "We have taken symbolic possession of the flat after which we issued a public notice in the newspaper.
 If in the next 15 days, the borrower fails to repay the outstanding amount, the bank will send a proposal to the collector to take physical possession of the property," he explained.
-Despite repeated attempts, Munde was not available for comment on the issue.
+When contacted, Munde maintained he had told the bank he will settle the matter after assembly election (held on October 21) and said he will decide his next course of action on Tuesday.

-However, an aide of Munde said since he was busy in elections, the NCP leader had sought some time from the bank to clear the dues..
+"I had told officers of the bank before the election that I am busy with the campaign and will settle the matter after the election is over.
+"I will decide tomorrow what to do about the action they have taken," the NCP leader added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)